 Sand between your toes, wind in the sails and four days of walking bliss.
 Hop aboard.

 Prices from $3,095 pp

 Approximately 4-5 hours walking (including Bishop & Clerk)

-Not many walks begin this way.
-Arrive at Orford where our 23-metre (75-ft) ketch, Lady Eugenie is waiting.
+Not many walks begin this way with a journey to Orford where our 23-metre (75-ft) ketch, Lady Eugenie is waiting.
 We hop aboard our tender from the beach, before setting sail across the Mercury Passage for Maria Island.
 This short morning sail brings us to the World Heritage listed convict site of Darlington.
 Once populated with prisoners, it is now home to an array of architectural relics and abundant wildlife.

 Approximately 3-4 hours walking (including Bear Hill)

 Following a leisurely breakfast on board Lady Eugenie we set sail, leaving Maria Island and heading north on a 4-hour journey toward the spectacular Schouten Passage.
 Sailing past the large sedimentary deposits of Fossil Bay and the towering dolerite columns of Bishop & Clerk, we head towards a geological beauty - the pink granite boulders and mountains of the Freycinet Peninsula.
 Along the way, we get an up-close view of an Australian fur seal colony that makes its home on the rocky outcrop of Isle du Phoques.